Industry Funding Schemes

 Contribution

-Growers pay a $0.25 contribution on the first sale of every tonne of grain and seed produced within the South West Land Division, and $0.125 cents per tonne on the first sale of every tonne of hay produced within the South West Land Division.
+Growers pay a $0.25 contribution on the first sale of every tonne of grain and seed produced within the agricultural regions of WA, and $0.125 cents per tonne on the first sale of every tonne of hay produced within the agricultural regions of WA.

 • Skeleton weed